 Bittium has identified a number of business, market and finance related risk factors and uncertainties that can affect the level of sales and profits.

-In the ongoing financial period, global economic uncertainty may affect the demand for Bittium's services, solutions and products and provide pressure on e.g. pricing.
+The global economic uncertainty may affect the demand for Bittium´s services, solutions and products and provide pressure on e.g. pricing.
 In the short term such uncertainty may affect, in particular, the utilization and chargeability levels and average hourly prices of R&D services.
-Growing political uncertainty may also affect the demand for Bittium's services, solutions and products and the price competitiveness in the different geographical areas.
+Growing political uncertainty may also affect the demand for Bittium´s services, solutions and products and the price competitiveness in the different geographical areas.
+Bittium is also increasingly exposed to legal, economic, political and regulatory risks related to the countries in which its suppliers and other cooperation partners are located.
+Such risks may result in delays in deliveries, currency losses, elevated costs, or litigations and related costs.

 Bittium's customer base includes, among others, companies operating in the field of telecommunication, defense and other authorities, as well as companies delivering products to them, the company is exposed to market changes in these industries.

-In October 2016, Bittium has received information according to which significant customer cooperation with a global mobile network equipment manufacturer will reduce during the year 2017.
-A significant part of Bittium's net sales has accumulated from selling R&D services to this mobile communications equipment manufacturer.
-The reduction of the cooperation did not have an effect on Bittium's outlook for the year 2016, but if the planned actions of the customer will materialize in full, these actions might have a negative effect on Bittium's net sales and operating result in 2017.
-A significant part of Bittium's net sales still accumulates from selling products and R&D services to defense and other authorities, as well as companies delivering products to them.
+A significant part of Bittium´s net sales accumulates from selling products and R&D services to defense and other authorities, as well as companies delivering products to them.
 Deviation in anticipated business development with such customer concentrations may translate as a significant deviation in the Bittium's outlook, both in terms of net sales and operating result, during the ongoing financial period and thereafter.

-Bittium seeks to expand its customer base on a longer term and reduce dependence on individual companies and hence the company would thereby be mainly affected by the general business climate in the industries of the companies belonging to Bittium's customer base instead of the development of individual customer relationships.
-The more specific market outlook has been presented in the Financial Statement Bulletin in the "Market outlook" section.
+Bittium seeks to expand its customer base on a longer term and reduce dependence on individual companies and hence the company would thereby be mainly affected by the general business climate in the industries of the companies belonging to Bittium´s customer base instead of the development of individual customer relationships.
+More information about Bittium's market outlook is presented in the Half Year Financial report in the section "Market Oulook" and on these internet pages in market outlook.

 Business related risks

 Bittium's operative business risks are mainly related to following items: uncertainties and short visibility on customers' product program decisions, their make or buy decisions and on the other hand, their decisions to continue, downsize or terminate current product programs, execution and management of large customer projects, ramping up and down project resources, availability of personnel in labor markets, accessibility on commercially acceptable terms and on the other hand successful utilization of the most important technologies and components, competitive situation and potential delays in the markets, timely closing of customer and supplier contracts with reasonable commercial terms, delays in R&D projects, realization of expected return on capitalized R&D investments, obsolescence of inventories and technology risks in product development causing higher than planned R&D costs, and risks related to the ramp-up of product manufacturing.
 Revenues expected to come from either existing or new products and customers include normal timing risks.
 Bittium has certain significant customer projects and deviation in their expected continuation could result also significant deviations in the company's outlook.
-The information received by Bittium about the reduction of significant customer cooperation with a global mobile network equipment manufacturer during 2017 may have a negative effect on Bittium's net sales and operating result in 2017, but it has not had an effect on the Bittium's outlook for the year 2016.
-In addition there are typical industry warranty and liability risks involved in selling Bittium's services, solutions and products.
+In addition there are typical industry warranty and liability risks involved in selling Bittium´s services, solutions and products.